Admissions

 f.
 519-661-3010

-The Master of Arts in History at Western is a one-year, fully-funded program that emphasizes the deep study of history and the development of research, writing, and analytical skills.
-Our students explore the histories of Canada, the United States, Britain and Europe, the Middle East, and Asia, as well as international, transnational, and global history.
+The Master of Arts in History at Western is a one or two year, program that emphasizes the deep study of history and the development of research, writing, and analytical skills.
+Our students explore the histories of Canada, the United States, Europe, the Middle East, Africa, and Asia, as well as international, transnational, and global history.

-Students in both the History and Public History streams have access to both academic and applied course offerings, and are well-prepared to continue their education at the Ph.D. level.
+All MA students have access to both academic and applied course offerings, and are well-prepared to continue their education at the PhD level.

 Program Length